natcap/invest.users-guide/source/en/recreation.rst

   + This table contains the total photo-user-days counted in each cell for each month of the chosen date range.
 Each row in this table is a unique AOI grid cell or polygon.
 Columns represent months ("2012-1" is January 2012, "2017-12" is December 2017).

-+ **TUD_results.shp**: See the description of **PUD_results.shp**, but instead of photo-user-days, this file contains counts of twitter-user-days.
++ **TUD_results.gpkg**: See the description of **PUD_results.gpkg**, but instead of photo-user-days, this file contains counts of twitter-user-days.

 + **TUD_monthly_table.csv**: See the description of **PUD_monthly_table.csv**, but instead of photo-user-days, this file contains counts of twitter-user-days.

-+ **regression_data.shp** (output if Compute Regression is selected): AOI polygons with all the variables needed to compute a regression, including predictor attributes and the user-days response variable.
++ **regression_data.gpkg** (output if Compute Regression is selected): AOI polygons with all the variables needed to compute a regression, including predictor attributes and the user-days response variable.
 The fields include:

     + One field for each predictor given in the Predictor Table.
 The values of those fields are the metric calculated per response feature (:ref:`rec-data-needs`: Predictor Table).